martirev/LOFT/README.md

 To check the code coverage, run `mvn jacoco:report` from the [project directory](gr2303).
 This will generate a report for all modules.
 These can be viewed by opening the index.html file in each respective target/site/jacoco folder.

+To check for possible bugsm run `mvn spotbugs:check` from the [project directory](gr2303).
+This will run the SpotBugs tool and check for possible bugs in the code.
+The results are printed to the terminal.

 ## Requirements

 - **Java 17**: This project is built using Java 17.
 - **Maven 3.8.7**: The project is managed with Maven.
 - **JUnit 5.10.0**: Used to test the code in the project.
 - **TestFX 4.0.16-alpha**: Used to test the UI of the App.
 - **JaCoCo 0.8.7**: Used for generating code coverage reports.
 - **Gson 2.10**: Used to parse our JSON-files.
+- **SpotBugs 4.7.3**: Used to check for possible bugs in the code.

 ## Directory Structure

 The project's directory structure is organized as follows:

 - gr2303